-[Supplementary Principle 4-1-1 Scope of delegation to management]
+[Supplementary Principle 4-1(1) Scope of delegation to management]

-The Board of Directors shall prepare resolutions on important matters such as management policies concerning corporate management, and entrust each Director with high-level judgment and decision-making as the person in charge of the execution of business of his assigned area.
-By defining the scope of delegation in detail through the Board of Directors regulations, managing executive officer regulations, regulations for division of duties, and rules for request for managerial decision-making etc., the Board of Directors shall establish an organizational structure which enables each director to work in close coordination and make high-level and flexible decisions.
+As the highest decision-making body, the Board of Directors decides on important management matters such as medium to long-term management policies and business strategies aimed at creating social and corporate value, and also entrusts each Executive Director with high-level judgment and decision-making as the person in charge of the business execution area for which he or she is responsible.

+By defining the scope of delegation in detail through the Board of Directors regulations, managing executive officer regulations, regulations for division of duties, and rules for decision-making, the Board of Directors shall establish an organizational structure which enables each director to work in close coordination and make high-level and flexible decisions.